Youth for the Quality Care of Animals (YQCA) Certification

 Wisconsin has replaced the MAQA program with the YQCA program, a youth education certification program on the issues of animal welfare, food safety and character education.

-2020 Dairy Judging Information – mailed to Dairy project members and leaders on 3/4/2020
+2022 Dairy Judging Information – mailed and emailed to Dairy project members and leaders on 3/1/2022

 Wisconsin State Fair Junior Dairy Committee